antonzaytsev/elrte-rails/README.md

 Installation
 ------------

-Include gem into to your Gemfile
+Add this line to your Gemfile

      gem 'elrte'